cpoff/cpoff.github.com/_posts/2016-01-04-eastern-oregon.md

 Two questions come from all this. **(Todd, this bit is specifically for you)**.

 * Do you really want to throw your support behind two convicted arsonists?
 * And how would you react if the federal property they occupied happened in suburban Kansas City ... and the armed folks were black?
-Would you be so willing to post petitions in support?
+Would you be so eager to post petitions in support?

 -cp